UXSoc/uxsoc-apps-cms/src/pages/index.md

           schedule individual consultations, hold honest conversations, and find the root of the matter whenever they do not perform well as well as address all internal conflicts within the executive board.
-They **ensure that UXSoc continues to grow in the quality** of initiatives and prepares the organization for continuous growth across different chapters alongside the president and directly reports to LIONS as part of the legislative committee.
+They **ensure that UX Society continues to grow in the quality** of initiatives and prepares the organization for continuous growth across different chapters alongside the president and directly reports to LIONS as part of the legislative committee.

           It is recommended that the EVP has **a** **strong sense of empathy for